 Because general rates are made and levied upon the unimproved value of the land determined by the Department of Natural Resources and Mines, Council recognizes that the statutory valuation process may result in unusually high valuation increases for at least some classes of land, if not for all land.
-Where it considers that applying the differential general rate to affected lands or classess of land will produce inequities between ratepayers or classess of ratepayers, Council will cap general rate increases for the lands or classess of land concerned.
+Where it considers that applying the differential general rate to affected lands or classes of land will produce inequities between ratepayers or classes of ratepayers, Council will cap general rate increases for the lands or classes of land concerned.

-For 2019|2020 financial year Differential rate category 1, 3, 4 & 5 will be capped at 2.5%;
+For 2020|2021 financial year Differential rate category 1, 4, & 5 will be capped at 1.0%;

-Differential rate category 15 & 16 will be capped at 2.0%; and Differential rate category 12 will be capped at 20.00%
+Differential rate category 15 will be capped at 2.0%; Differential rate category 16 will be capped at 5.0%; and Differential rate category 12 will be capped at 25.00%